 Your Guide to Moving to Jacksonville

-- Jacksonville’s Duval County Public Schools is the 20th largest public school system in the U.S.
+- Jacksonville’s Duval County Public Schools is one of the largest public school systems in the United States, according to Niche.

 Moving to Jacksonville: The basics